vercel-support/johnny.sh/content/blog/you-might-not-need-gatsby.md

 No other comments on this topic.

 _Key visual: a photo I took the other night on my bike.
-Not react related, at all._
+Not related to React, at all._